 Deer Isle, with its network of narrow roads to nowhere, is ideal for rambling.
 It’s a pleasure to explore by car and is also inviting to travel by bike, although hasty and careening fishermen in pickups can make this unnerving at times.
 Especially tranquil is the narrow road between the town of Deer Isle and Sunshine to the east.

 Stonington, at the southern end of Deer Isle, consists of one commercial street that wraps along the harbor’s edge.
 While B&Bs and boutiques have made inroads here in recent years, it’s still a slightly rough-and-tumble waterfront town with some attractive white-clapboard homes mixed in.
-The best thing to see here is, well, Main Street and the waterfront behind it.
-Walk down side streets like Seabreeze Avenue and Atlantic Avenue for a closer look at the town.
+The best thing to see here is, well, Main Street and the waterfront behind it (it's pictured above).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.